benhuangpf/chipyard_mpe/README.md

 - MIG cannot be simulated in Verilator.
 - Peripheral-based design allows full simulation and debugging.
 2. Clock Domain Mismatch
-- Rocket Core runs faster than MPE.
-- An asynchronous queue was introduced to bridge the speed gap.
+- In the original design, an asynchronous queue was introduced to bridge the speed gap because Rocket Core runs faster than MPE.
 - However, this caused timing faults during bitstream generation, so it was deprecated.
-- Despite removal, no functional errors were observed in simulation results.
+ Despite removal, no functional errors were observed in simulation results.
 3. AXI4 Protocol Limitations
-- AXI4 frontend/backend communication is not supported in Verilator under Chipyard.
+- Original AXI4 frontend/backend communication is not supported in Verilator under Chipyard.
 - To resolve this, the handshake logic and FSM states in both frontend and backend were modified to bypass AXI4 constraints.

 ### MIG-Based Integration
 This approach attempts to follow the original design by embedding MPE directly into the MIG path.The original MIG integration modified several files, but:
-- Test files are incomplete.
+1. Test files are incomplete.
-Some signals are unused, and bitwidths were manually adjusted.
+- Some signals are unused, and bitwidths were manually adjusted.
-After experimentation, it appears that prot and qos signals for AW and AR channels are required for proper DRAM interaction.
+- After experimentation, it appears that prot and qos signals for AW and AR channels are required for proper DRAM interaction.
-However, how to manipulate these signals within MPE remains unclear.
+- However, how to manipulate these signals within MPE remains unclear.
+2. No debugging method
 - There is no reliable method to inspect or debug these signals post-bitstream generation, making validation difficult.
-Relevant Files from Original MIG Integration:

 Test files:
-chipyard/fpga/fpga-shells/src/main/scala/devices/xilinx/xilinxvcu118mig/test.scala
-chipyard/fpga/fpga-shells/src/main/scala/ip/xilinx/vcu118mig/test.scala
+1. `chipyard/fpga/fpga-shells/src/main/scala/
+devices/xilinx/xilinxvcu118mig/test.scala`
+2. `chipyard/fpga/fpga-shells/src/main/scala/
+ip/xilinx/vcu118mig/test.scala`

 ## New and Modified Files